apigee/registry/config/README.md

 This directory contains YAML files that can be used to configure the `registry-server` to use alternate storage backends.

-If no configuration is specified, the Google Cloud Datastore API is used.
+If no configuration is specified, the PostgreSQL configuration is used.

 Configuration files can be specified using the `-c` option.